 Let’s start by identifying the different classification of the batteries as they are managed.
 There is the stand alone battery (not contained in a device), which may be a single to multiple cell pack.
 There is the actual battery cell itself that is typically shipped from the battery manufacturer to the distributor or assembler, and then there is the completed battery pack that is assembled in the finished product, packaged, and sent to the distributor or end customer.
 These are identified as “packed with” or “contained in equipment”.

 How to Safely Pack And Ship Batteries

-When shipping, is it ok to fully charge a Li-ion battery?
+When shipping lithium batteries, is it ok to ship a fully charged battery?
 The answer is no, and there are in fact very specific guidelines on safely charging batteries for shipping.
 The recent regulatory directive on lithium based chemistries identifies that the cells, or the battery packs themselves, need to be at a 30% state of charge (SOC) when being shipped.
 This is being tightly controlled now by manufacturers at the cell levels and assemblers are following the practice at the pack level.
 This does not apply to the battery packs with or contained within equipment.